APereira23/rock-paper-scissors/README.md

-# rock-paper-scissors
-Javascript project for The Odin Project's Foundations Course
+Rock, Paper, Scissors: a Project for The Odin Project's Foundations Course.

+Built using HTML, CSS and Javascript.

+"Rock", "paper" and "scissors" icons provided by https://emojipedia.org/.